-I’m Caitlin–forgiven sinner saved by grace, wife, mother, friend, DIYer, and now blogger.
+I’m Caitlin–daughter of the King, forgiven sinner saved by grace, wife, mama bear, joy-seeker, encourager, friend, DIYer, and village-builder.
 Motherhood is the hardest but absolute best job I have ever had, and I feel it is my life’s true calling!
-Here’s how I got started on this journey, and why I consider this my mission.
+As I raise my children, I want to point them (and those who may be watching) to Jesus every step of the way.
+This is why I consider motherhood my mission.
+It’s not my full identity, but it’s part of who I am.

 I’ve been married since 2009 to my high school sweetheart.
 He is patient, supportive, and hands-down my better half.
 We got married in our early 20s after nearly 7 years of a long distance relationship, and shortly after our wedding we moved away from friends and family for his job in North Carolina.

 I have a degree in Elementary Education and ESL, and spent several years working in early childhood centers.
 I taught in Pennsylvania, New York, and North Carolina.
 I was the nursery team lead at my church for over 5 years, and have had the privilege of working with babies and small children most of my adult life.
 Being the oldest sibling and cousin helped, too!

 In 2014, we lost our first pregnancy to a miscarriage at 10 weeks, which devastated me.
 I felt my whole life had been preparing me for motherhood, and I was unprepared to experience that kind of loss.
 This part of my story still comes up and has shaped much of my view of motherhood since then.